arriven/db1000n/docs/advanced-users-and-devs.md

 Feel free to use it in your load tests (wink-wink).

 The software is provided as is under no guarantee.
-I will update both the repo and this doc as I go during following days (date of writing this is 26th of February 2022, third day into russian invasion into Ukraine),
+I will update both the repo and this doc as I go during following days (date of writing this is 26th of February 2022, third day of Russian invasion into Ukraine).

 Synflood implementation is taken from [bilalcaliskan/syn-flood](https://github.com/bilalcaliskan/syn-flood) and slightly patched.
 I couldn't just import the package as all the functionality code was in an internal package preventing import into other modules.